Gold-Rush-Robotics/GithubTeaching/Slideshow/Slides.md

 * Once you add the file by clicking the checkbox, fill in the summary, or accept GitHub Desktops auto summary
 * You can also add a description if you wish to add more info about the changes
-* Then in the top menu, click publish branch (will become "push changes" if you had already worked on the branch)
+* Then in the top menu, click publish origin

 ---